lexi5798/lexi5798/README.md

-- 👋 Hi, I’m @lexi5798 but you can call me Lex
+# 👋 Hi!
+I'm Alexis, but you can call me Lexi.
-- 👀 I’m interested in trust and safety and cybercrime
+I'm a data abstractor with the Margaret Chase Smith Policy Center at the University of Maine, where I review violent death data.
+I'm currently working on improving my data analysis and SQL skills.
+My goal is to work within trust and safety as an analyst to protect minors on social and gaming platforms.

-- 🌱 I’m currently learning about SQL
+## 🚧 Current Project: Data Warehouse & Analytics
-- 💞️ I’m looking to advance my technical skills
+A comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 <!---
 lexi5798/lexi5798 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.